Ross Lee Finney: Life and career

 Finney died on February 4, 1997, at his home in Carmel, California.
 He was 90.

 Music

 He wrote eight string quartets, four symphonies as well as other orchestral works, other chamber works and songs.
 In his later years Finney composed a series of works exploring the nature and experience of memory, which combined serial organization as well as quotations of folk and popular music: Summer in Valley City (1969) for concert band; Two Acts for Three Players (1970) for clarinet, piano, and percussion; Landscapes Remembered (1971) for chamber orchestra; Spaces (1971) for orchestra; Variations on a Memory (1975) for chamber orchestra; and Skating Down the Sheyenne (1978) for band.
-Finney composed the dance scores Heyoka (1981) and The Joshua Tree (1984) for Erick Hawkins, and in 1984 completed his first opera, Weep Torn Land, to his own libretto.
+Finney composed the dance scores Heyoka (1981), The Joshua Tree (1984), and Ahab (1986) for Erick Hawkins, and in 1984 completed his first opera, Weep Torn Land, to his own libretto.